• Facebook

 (læs originalartiklen her)

-By Evangelos Drougkas, Georgios M. Kontogeorgis and Xiaodong Liang, Center for Energy Resources Engineering, DTU Kemiteknik
+By Evangelos Drougkas, Georgios M. Kontogeorgis and Xiaodong Liang, Center for Energy Resources Engineering, DTU Kemiteknik, and Henrik G. Kjaergaard, Department of Chemistry, University of Copenhagen

 Hydrogen bonding compounds have a strong presence in many industrial and chemical processes.
 To tackle the challenge that many thermodynamic models face in the description of their properties, novel experimental data of their structure are of great importance to the chemical engineering community.
 Vibrational spectroscopy is an accessible yet invaluable tool for inferring the microscopic picture of hydrogen bonding, and its pairing with profound theoretical tools can help revolutionize chemical thermodynamics.